jamespfennell/path-train-gtfs-realtime/README.md

 As part of the Travis CI job for this repo, a Docker image is built and stored in the `jamespfennell/path-train-gtfs-realtime` repository on Docker Hub.
-There are both `latest` tags and `build$n` tags, where `$n$` is the Travis build number.
+There are both `latest` tags and `build<n>` tags, where `<n>` is the Travis build number.
 You can also build the Docker image locally by running `docker build .` in the root of the repo.

 It is generally simplest to run the application using Docker.
 In the container, the GTFS Realtime file is written to `/output/gtfsrt`.
-To access this from outside the container, for example to server via Nginz, just use a Docker volumne.
+To access this from outside the container, for example to serve it via Nginx, just use a Docker volumne.
-This is functioning Docker compose configuration that does this:
+This is a functioning Docker compose configuration that does this:
 ```
 version: '3.5'